-So what is the Escape Clause?
+So what is the VA amendatory escape clause?
 Well, the official VA language of the Escape Clause is as follows: “It is expressly agreed that, notwithstanding any other provisions of this contract, the purchaser shall not incur any penalty by forfeiture of earnest money or otherwise or be obligated to complete the purchase of the property described herein, if the contract purchase price or cost exceeds the reasonable value of the property established by the Department of Veterans Affairs.
 The purchaser shall, however, have the privilege and option of proceeding with the consummation of this contract without regard to the amount of the reasonable value established by the Department of Veterans Affairs.”

-In plain speak, that means if the home’s selling price is higher than the VA appraisal determines to be the reasonable value of the home, the borrower can walk even if they have already signed a contract to purchase the home.
-To understand this provision fully, it is important to review the VA Loan process.
+In plain english, that means if the home’s selling price is higher than the VA appraisal determines to be the reasonable value of the home, the borrower can walk even if they have already signed a contract to purchase the home.
+To understand this provision fully, it is important to review the VA loan process.
 A home buyer applies and gets pre-approved for a VA loan at a certain amount.
 Using that knowledge, they begin hunting for a home.
 A suitable home is found, the buyer makes an offer, and the offer is accepted (if only it was really that simple, right?).
 Then comes all the paperwork, both things that are common among all loan types and those that are VA loan specific.
-One of the VA Loan specific hoops to jump through is the VA appraisal, conducted by an official appraiser.
+One of the VA loan specific hoops to jump through is the VA appraisal, conducted by an official appraiser.
 One of the purposes of the VA appraisal is to determine the actual value of the home.
 After the appraisal, the VA will issue a Notice of Valuation (NOV) that states what the VA deems is the fair market value of the property.
 There’s just one tiny, little, miniscule issue here; this appraisal definitely takes place after the offer has been accepted and probably after a contract has been signed by seller and buyer for the agreed upon amount.

 Why is this an issue?
 Because the VA absolutely will not guarantee a loan amount that is higher than what the NOV states is the fair market value.
-So…what if the buyer has already agreed to pay a certain amount that is higher than the VA is willing to guarantee?
+So . . . what if the buyer has already agreed to pay a certain amount that is higher than the VA is willing to guarantee?
 Enter Escape Clause.
 Once the NOV comes in, if the “fair market value” as determined by the VA is lower than the selling price, the buyer can still back out, or they can opt to pay the price and just have a portion of the loan not be guaranteed by the VA.
-In a lot of ways, this throws the seller under the bus, especially if the seller was not aware of the Escape Clause.
-Sellers often make important life decisions after the contract to sell their home for a certain amount is signed (since, you know, signing a contract usually establishes a legal obligation to fulfill the terms).
-Those important life decisions might become the worst things that ever happened to them if a buyer decides to walk out on a $300,000 contract.
-You can imagine why a seller might be downright irate if the Escape Clause slaps them in the face.
+Since many borrowers can’t afford to pay these extra expenses themselves without VA guarantee, the Escape Clause prevents them from being forced into this situation.